Target species

 Treatment of:

-acute infections of the upper respiratory tract caused by susceptible strains of Pasteurella multocida, Escherichia coli and Staphylococcus intermedius group (including S. pseudintermedius).
+•acute infections of the upper respiratory tract caused by strains of Pasteurella multocida, Escherichia coli and the Staphylococcus intermedius group (including S. pseudintermedius).

-wound infections and abscesses caused by susceptible strains of Pasteurella multocida and the Staphylococcus intermedius group (including S. pseudintermedius).
+•wound infections and abscesses caused by strains of Staphylococcus intermedius group (including S. pseudintermedius) and Pasteurella multocida.

 Contraindications